Jirka Tuominen’s role as Facility Manager means he looks after employees as well as the environment.

-Jirka Tuominen is Kojamo’s Facilities Officer.
+Jirka Tuominen is Kojamo’s Facility Manager.
 He first joined the company in 1999 to work as an assistant during the busy Christmas season.
 He is still on the same path, although his job description has changed over time: “It’s not that I’ve moved from one position to the next.
 Instead, my job has grown to take its current shape.
 I’ve always been eager to take on new responsibilities that interest me.
 But everything I do is related to the working environment in one way or another.”

 A lot has happened in 20 years

 Over the course of his career, Jirka has been involved in large projects such as designing the current head office.
 Today, he is Kojamo’s chief shop steward and a deputy occupational safety and health representative.
 In his role as chief shop steward, he can help people get more out of their jobs.
 “The better the working environment, the higher the level of well-being among the people who work there,” Jirka explains.

 Kojamo is a company with a long history, and many familiar things have changed over the past few years.
 According to Jirka, one thing that has not changed, however, is the commitment to taking good care of employees.
 “Employee well-being has always been a very high priority, even as the rate of activity increases and there are more demands.”

 “Employee well-being has always been a very high priority.”